elec-e8408-mini-project-2025/project-documentation/design-report.md

 ## LilyGO T-Watch: Installation and setup

-The following installation instructions were used during the development stage of the LilyGo Hiking application.
+Follow these instructions to set up the LilyGo Hiking application.
 Please pay careful attention to version numbers to ensure that installation proceeds successfully.

 ### Arduino-cli and esp32 libraries